kadevice/KADE/open software/utilities/keyboard tester/sources/readme.txt

 VERSION HISTORY:

+v0.1.0.6 - 06/05/2013
+  Removed the system menu and replaced with simple close icon.
+The menu was being invoked by "Alt" and other key presses.

 v0.1.0.5 - 05/05/2013
   Added speech option to speak the pressed keys or functions.
 Useful for testing input without watching screen.
   Speech module provided by krolik.net - http://krolik.net/wsvn/wsvn/public/Say%2B%2B/